Join Us

 4.5 Other Applications

-Apart from the previously Mentioned applications, fiberglass mesh has found its way into various other situations within the building trade.
+Beyond the aforementioned applications, fiberglass mesh has found its way into various other situations within the building trade.
 From reinforcing resin renders to providing extra strength in floor screeds, this versatile product proves its worth across different tasks.
 Its affordability and effectiveness make it a go-to solution for construction professionals looking to enhance the quality and durability of their work.

 Choosing the Right Fiberglass Mesh

-When it comes to choosing fiberglass mesh, there are a few factors to consider.
-Firstly, ensure that the mesh is alkaline resistant, as this is crucial for its longevity and effectiveness in plastering applications.
+When it comes to choosing fiberglass mesh, several factors should be considered.
+Firstly, ensure that the mesh is alkaline-resistant, as this is crucial for its longevity and effectiveness in plastering applications.
 Additionally, opt for a reputable brand that offers good value for money.
 While there are cheaper options available, it is essential to prioritize quality and durability over cost.
 Look for suppliers who specialize in plastering and rendering products, as they will have a better understanding of the specific requirements and can provide the right mesh for your needs.

 Preparing the Wall for Application